 (d) any structure or building on or near the bank of a watercourse.

-To apply for consent to work near under or within a watercourse you will need to fill out the application attached and return it to the Clerk of the Board
+To apply for consent to work near under or within a watercourse you will need to fill in the application attached and return it to the Clerk of the Board.

-Rawcliffe consent form 2014 (doc 80kb opens in new window) Consent form guidance notes (pdf 328kb opens in new window)
+Rawcliffe consent form 2014 (word 80kb opens in new window) Consent form guidance notes (pdf 328kb opens in new window)